Syllabi Statements

 • Diversity: This course may be used to satisfy the University Diversity requirement.
 Diversity courses provide opportunities for students to learn about such matters as the history, culture, values and notable achievements of people other than those of their own national origin, ethnicity, religion, sexual orientation, age, gender, physical and mental ability, and social class.
 Diversity courses also provide opportunities to examine problems and issues that may arise from differences, and opportunities to learn how to deal constructively with them.

 • Counseling Services: Free, confidential counseling appointments are available through Counseling Services in the lower level of the Campus Center.
-Counseling Services is available 9 a.m. - 7 p.m.
-Monday - Thursday and 9 a.m. - 5 p.m. on Friday.
 Students are encouraged to set up appointments by making contact with the office, and may also present as a walk-in for immediate or emergency assistance.
-Additional information can be found by contacting the office at starkcounseling@kent.edu, calling at 330-244-5048 or visiting the website: counseling services.
+Additional information can be found by emailing the office at starkcounseling@kent.edu, calling at 330-244-5048 or visiting www.kent.edu/stark/counseling-services.

 • Writing Center: The Writing Center is a free service to help students become stronger writers.
 It is a place for students to talk with outside readers about their work, both early on when they are still generating and considering ideas, as well as later during the drafting and revising stages.
 The Writing Center’s staff of peer tutors is specially trained to help students identify their writing needs and to offer insight, feedback, and support.
 Tutoring is available via live face-to-face sessions, via live video conferencing (TutorChat), and via email (eTutoring).
-We also offer a wide range of informational writing pamphlets, both online and in print.
-The Writing Center is located in 202 Main Hall and is open for both walk-ins and appointments.
-See our website for details at writing center or call us at 330-244-3299.
+We also offer a wide range of informational writing tools online.
+The Writing Center is located on the first floor of the Library and is open for both walk-ins and appointments.
+Visit www.kent.edu/stark/writing-center or call us at 330-244-3299.

 • Stark Campus Security: You may want to add the Stark Campus Security number to your cell phone contacts: 330-244-3333.
 When using a campus phone, you can directly dial Security at 53333 or call 911.